shaksham08/cplusplusCHERNO/2..HowC++Works/README.md

 }
 ```

-THis is a preety basic program.
+This is a preety basic program.

 ```
 # - preprocessor statement : which is done before any proessing